stefanoio/togglr/README.md

 # Togglr
-## The super lightweight zero dependencies useful utility for non prehistoric browsers.
+## The super lightweight zero dependencies useful utility.

 Toggler is a small (<1KB) utility specialized in one of the most common web tasks: adding or removing a class from one or more DOM nodes.
 It works on any modern browser (IE10+) and has no dependency from any other libraries.